Self-guided Sightseeing Tour #1 in Toulouse, France

 Show sight on map

-The Church of Saint-Exupère is a Baroque-style parish church located in the former district of Saint-Michel on the right bank of Toulouse.
+The Saint-Exupère church is a baroque parish church located in the old district of Saint-Michel on the right bank of Toulouse.
 Its small octagonal bell tower houses a carillon of 14 bells.

 Wikipedia: Église Saint-Exupère de Toulouse (FR)